ServerlessLife/lambda-live-debugger/README.md

 Use the `stage` parameter to pass the stage/environment name.

-_Serverless, Inc. has deprecated Serverless Framework v3, and v4 is available only under a commercial license.
+_Serverless, Inc. has deprecated Serverless Framework v3, and v4 is available under a commercial license.
 Fortunately, **[an open-source fork of version 3](https://github.com/oss-serverless/serverless) is available and remains actively maintained.
 Lambda Live Debugger supports both the official v3 and the fork**, but not v4, which has its own debugging solution._

 ### AWS Serverless Application Model (SAM)